parentingteensandtweens.com

 Our parents were never mean or cruel.
 Sure they yelled from time to time, but they loved us and we knew it.
 They also didn’t make us the center of their worlds.

-We spent plenty of days from sunup to sunset outside climbing trees and riding bikes, but there were also many hours wasted playing Space Invaders on our Atari or watching MTV.
+We spent most days from sun up to sunset outside climbing trees and riding bikes, but there were also many hours wasted playing Space Invaders on our Atari or watching MTV.

-Our parents had real authority and we were smart enough to be just a little bit afraid of them.
+Our parents had authority, and we were smart enough to be just a little bit afraid of them.

 But there are still plenty of ways 1980’s parenting hasn’t gone out of style.